Bnei Re'em: Etymology

 The moshav is named for the Gerrer Rebbe, Rabbi Avraham Mordechai Alter.
 "Re'em" is a Hebrew acronym.

 History

-Bnei Re'em was established in 1949 by Jewish immigrants from Eastern Europe and Jewish refugees from Yemen on the lands of the depopulated Palestinian village of Al-Masmiyya al-Kabira.
+Bnei Re'em was established in 1949 by Jewish immigrants from Eastern Europe and Jewish refugees from Yemen on land near the depopulated Palestinian village of Al-Masmiyya al-Kabira.
 Until a pump was installed that worked on an automated sabbath clock, an Arab family that lived in the area served as a Sabbath Goy.